How To Measure Coffee (Hint: Ignore scoop sizes and tablespoons)

 What should I look for in a scale?

-In a scale, you should look for a fast reaction time and accuracy to 0.1 grams.
-While these are the two most important things you should look for in a scale, having one which is waterproof, has an inbuilt timer and is USB rechargeable are also definite pluses.
+In a scale, you should look for a fast reaction time and accuracy to 0.1g.
+While these are the two most important things you should look for in a scale, having one which is waterproof, has an inbuilt timer and is USB rechargable are also definite pluses.

 Do I need a coffee scale?

-Yes, you do need a coffee scale if you want to brew good coffee consistently.
+Yes, you do need a coffee scale if you want to make great coffee every time your brew.
 While you can certainly get a decent result in the cup using other measuring tools, what you won’t get is repeatability.
 If you make a bangin’ cup one day, you won’t know exactly how much coffee or water you’ve used, which means you probably won’t be able to recreate that cup the following day.

 Can I measure coffee without using scales?